Investing in index funds is a great, low-cost way to diversify your portfolio and reduce risk.

 Steady Inflation Beating Returns

 Many investors believe that high returns and steady growth reduce risk.
-The constant growth offsets losses in declining industries and reduces the risks from economic downturns and market losses.
+The constant growth offsets losses in declining industries and reduces the risk of economic downturns and market declines.

-An S&P 500 index fund, such as the SPY or the Vanguard S&P 500, will hold stock in technology companies such as Apple (AAPL) and rising businesses like Tesla (TSLA).
+An S&P 500 index fund, such as SPY or Vanguard S&P 500, will hold stocks in technology companies like Apple (AAPL) and rising businesses like Tesla (TSLA).
 The S&P 500 investor theoretically enjoys the benefits of technology stocks without the risks.

 Little Work or Research is Necessary